 - examine critically the relationship between the information provided and the conclusions drawn or hypotheses developed

-- generalize from given information and draw conclusions, gain new information, or make predictions
+- generalize from given information to gain new information, draw conclusions, or make predictions